Chacmultun means "mounds made of red stone" in Maya.

 (Pollock, p.
 362)

-This building is notable for mural paintings which were first described and copied by Edward H. Thompson around the turn of the century.
+This building is known as the "Building of the Paintings", notable for mural paintings which were first described and copied by Edward H. Thompson around the turn of the century.
 The surviving but badly damaged murals in room 10 were done on two horizontal strips which run along the upper third of one wall, and illustrate a ceremonial procession.

 The caretaker at Chacmultún very kindly showed us this copy of Thompson's 1899 drawing and allowed me to photograph it in natural light.
 The INAH brochure for the site describes the murals as follows: